dewcode91/Sample-reports/Report-6.md

-# Detect exposed Swagger UI
+# XSS due to older version of Swagger UI

 #### Description
 Swagger UI is a web interface for interacting with a web API defined using the OpenAPI (formerly known as Swagger) specification.
 It allows you to visualize and interact with the API's resources without having to write any code.